 Reading Time: 4 minutes

 The combination of legislative, technological, and market pressures has created a digital transformation imperative in banking.
-Addressing this imperative requires the ability to expose and orchestrate between banking and non-banking systems, and does so in a way that promotes reuse, accelerates project delivery, and ensures the highest level of security.
+Addressing this imperative requires the ability to expose and orchestrate data between banking and non-banking systems, and does so in a way that promotes reuse, accelerates project delivery, and ensures the highest level of security.

 Increasingly, however, the question our clients ask us is not if they should move forwards with such digital transformation initiatives, but how?
 To answer that question, and distilling best practices from working with financial services leaders, we’re excited to beta-release our Catalyst Accelerator for Banking, a set of productized assets that accelerates development for the most common integration use cases including accessing account information and payment initiation.